helenyaben/dtu_mlops_project/final_report/README.md

 > Answer:

 For a single training run we first used the predefined simple argparser, where we could define the learning rate as a command line argument: ```python my_script.py --lr 1e-3 --batch_size 25```.
 When implementing logging with wandb we used a config file ```config.yaml``` to specify learing rate, batch size and number of epochs.
-In the code, we loaded the config files:
+In the code, we loaded the parameters by the following codes:

 ```
 open('./config.yaml') as file: